Let’s talk about the top 40 ways to save money that you can do. That

 Scrape containers for the last bit

-Scrapping the last of your toothpaste or the last of your shampoo doesn’t make you a bad person at all.
-It makes you a smart, savvy person, my friend.
-Nothing wrong with getting that last of toothpaste or gel from that container, you paid for it!
+Scrapping the last of the toothpaste or shampoo doesn't make you a bad person.
+It makes you a wise, savvy person, my friend.
+There is nothing wrong with getting that last of toothpaste or peanut butter from that container.
+You paid for it!

 Pay all bills on time

-Many people don’t realize that paying your bills late means you are paying more.
-When you don’t pay your bills on time, you are paying late fees and sometimes disconnection charges and connection charges.
+Many people don't realize that paying your bills late means paying more.
+When you don't pay your bills on time, you pay late fees and sometimes disconnection and connection charges.

 Avoid impulse buying